filamentgroup/directory-encoder/README.md

 			pngfolder: pngfolder, //in case you need to link out for PNGs, like when the datauri is way too long
 			customselectors: { "foo": [".bar", ".baz"]},
+			prefix: ".icon-", // used to prefix the name of the file for the CSS classname, .icon- is the default
 			template: template.hbs, //template in handlebars, FANCY!
 			noencodepng: false // turn this to true if you want no datauris for pngs, just links out to png files